tzPyAl/ZAVRSNI-pyplants/README.md

 - paginate the home page
 - user email and password reset
-- embed the scrapped data
+- ~~embed the scrapped data~~ prettify the scrapped data. take id and leave it in pot to connect plant and pot
 - deploy, custom domain, https
 - write tests
 - create ci on gh actions